Dragonzz27/ResnetWebApp/README.md

 docker build -t resnetwebapp:latest .
 ```

-2. run an container
+2. run an container to start web service
 ```shell
 docker run -p 5000:5000 resnetwebapp
 ```

-3. website url
+3. website url (change the last line in Dockerfile to deploy on servers)

 ```shell
 127.0.0.1:5000